vedph/cadmus_doc/core/adding-parts.md

 Guidelines for **implementing a part**:

-- *derive* from `PartBase`, even if this is not strictly a requirement, but rather a commodity.
+- _derive_ from `PartBase`, even if this is not strictly a requirement, but rather a commodity.
 The part class must anyway implement the `IPart` interface.

-- *decorate* the class with a `TagAttribute` providing the part's type ID.
+- _decorate_ the class with a `TagAttribute` providing the part's type ID.

-- *do not add any logic* to the part.
+- _do not add any logic_ to the part.
 The part is just a POCO object modeling the data it represents, and should have no logic.
 The only piece of logic required is the method returning the part's data pins, which is just a form of reflecting on the part's data themselves, e.g. for indexing.

-- if creating a part representing a *base text* for text layers, implement the `IHasText` interface by providing a `GetText()` method which, whatever the part's model, produces a single string representing its whole text.
+- if creating a part representing a _base text_ for text layers, implement the `IHasText` interface by providing a `GetText()` method which, whatever the part's model, produces a single string representing its whole text.
 The same interface should be implemented whenever your part has some rather long piece of free, unstructured text you might want to be included in processes like full-text indexing.
 Also, set the role ID to `base-text` (defined in `PartBase.BASE_TEXT_ROLE_ID`).

 - consider that the part will be subject to automatic serialization and deserialization.
 As the part is just a POCO object, this should not pose any issue.

+### Procedure

+The typical procedure when adding a new part is:

+1. create the part class.
+2. create the part seeder class.
+3. create the part seeder test.
+4. create the part test (using both the part under test and its part seeder).

+### Part Templates

+#### Simple Part

-**Part template** sample (in the following template replace `__NAME__` with your part's name, minus the `Part` suffix):
+In the following template replace `__NAME__` with your part's name, minus the `Part` suffix:

 ```cs
 using System;